-Include the cost of your qualifying work-related education with any other employee business expenses on Form 1040, line 24.
-You do not have to itemize your deductions on Schedule A (Form 1040), and, therefore, the deduction is not subject to the 2%-of-adjusted-gross-income limit.
+Include the cost of your qualifying work-related education with any other employee business expenses on Form 1040, line 24, or Form 1040NR, line 35.
+You do not have to itemize your deductions on Schedule A (Form 1040 or 1040NR), and, therefore, the deduction is not subject to the 2%-of-adjusted-gross-income limit.
 You must complete Form 2106 or 2106-EZ to figure your deduction even if you meet the requirements described earlier under Form not required.

-For more information on qualified performing artists, see Publication 463.
+For more information on qualified performing artists, see chapter 6 of Publication 463.